zooniverse/zoo-classification-tally/README.md

 # Classification tally

-A counter for the classifications made by a single user on a single project, as specified from the url query
+A counter for the classifications made by a single user on a single project.
+User and project IDs given as url queries.